-The traveler enters their vehicle to travel toward the Loop 101 corridor to work with the understanding that their route has not been impacted yet by this Loop 101 incident.
-The traveler mobility application sends the traveler an updated message status that a detour route has been recommended by the state freeway agency, ADOT, and routing information has been provided to the traveler on a route that will be more effective than their original planned route, including travel time to work taking their normal route versus taking the recommended detour route.
-The traveler heeds the warning message and begins to travel the detour route rather than enter onto the Loop 101 corridor.
+The driver enters their vehicle to travel toward the Loop 101 corridor to work with the understanding that their route has not been impacted yet by this Loop 101 incident.
+The ADOT 511 system and/or Google/Waze sends the driver an updated message status that a detour route has been recommended by the state freeway agency, ADOT, and routing information has been provided to the driver on a route that will be more effective than their original planned route, including travel time to work taking their normal route versus taking the recommended detour route.
+The driver heeds the warning message and begins to travel the detour route rather than enter onto the Loop 101 corridor.

-The traffic is heavier than normal, but the traveler understands that this is a better situation than if they had no information and drove onto Loop 101 getting into major queuing.
-The traveler notices along the detour route that REACT vehicles have been positioned to support the detour routing from the freeway off to the arterials and back onto the freeway after the location of the closure.
+The traffic is heavier than normal, but the driver understands that this is a better situation than if they had no information and drove onto Loop 101 getting into major queuing.
+The driver also notices along the detour route that signal timing has been changed to flush traffic in the detour route direction for faster movement around the impacted area and back onto the freeway.

-A transit passenger also receives an alert of the ICM event and sees that their regular bus route is being impacted.
+A transit passenger also receives an alert of the ICM event through their Valley Metro traveler information application and sees that their regular bus route is being impacted.
 The rider is able to see their bus is being re-routed and that there will be a slight service delay as a result.
-The mobility app provides the rider with a projected travel time to their destination using their regular, although slightly modified route, and the rider decides that the delay is not so severe that they will still plan to use the route and catch the bus at a slightly different stop than normal.
+The transit traveler information application for the transit service being used provides the rider with a projected travel time to their destination based on the updated information using their regular, although slightly modified route, and the rider decides that the delay is not so severe that they will still plan to use the route and catch the bus at a slightly different stop than normal.